fotistsiou/msc_informatics/README.md

-This repository includes tasks, codes and notes from my studies at the M.Sc.
-Computer Science of the University of Piraeus.
+This repository includes tasks, codes and notes from my M.Sc. in 'Informatics' of the University of Piraeus.

 Programming Languages & Technologies:
 - Back-End: C, Python, Java, C#, PHP